ReichtumQian/Notes-Math/ComplexAnalysis/slides/residue-formula.md

 <br>

-- Taylor Expansion and Laurent Expansion
+- Taylor Expansion and Zeros
-- Concept of Residue
+- Laurent Expansion and Singularties
 - Residue Formula and Its Applications
 - Argument Principle and Applications

 ---

-# Taylor Expansion and Laurent Expansion
+# Taylor Expansion and Zeros

 ---